RETURN TO:

 Generation Skipping Transfer Taxation

 Some relief is afforded under the GST rules.
-First, after 2010, each individual is permitted to transfer up to $1 million to "skip" persons without the imposition of the GST.
+First, each individual is permitted to transfer up to $11.4 million to "skip" persons without the imposition of the GST.
 Therefore, the GST affects only larger gifts.
-Second, during life, an individual can gift up to $13,000 per year/per skip person without incurring GST.
+Second, during life, an individual can gift up to $15,000 per year/per skip person without incurring GST.

-If you have any questions regarding Lifetime Gifts or any aspect of the estate planning process, please contact Richard W. Kozlowski, Esq. at (802) 864-5756or by e-mail.
+If you have any questions regarding lifetime giving or any aspect of the estate planning process, please contact Richard W. Kozlowski, Esq. at (802) 343-7419 or by e-mail.